annab4093/blog-hw/posts/hsmeas1.md

 | **Surprise / Startle**    | 1    | 1   | 0   | Orienting reflex; confidence + arousal, no reward    |
 | **Interest / Excitement** | 1    | 1   | 1   | Peak engagement; all systems “on”                    |

 Therefore,via designing audiovisual stimulis in the environment, these neurotransmitters can be activated to create the desired emotional outcome.
-The next thing to do is to define and elaborate on which basic emotional states constitutes the state of sublime.
+The next thing to do is to define and elaborate on which of the basic emotional states constitutes the state of sublime.